 Fore Biotherapeutics

 Convertible Note in 2022

-Adrenomed AG is a clinical-stage biopharmaceutical company based in Hennigsdorf, Germany, focused on developing monoclonal antibody therapies for the treatment of sepsis and related conditions.
-The company's lead product candidate, Adrecizumab, is a humanized monoclonal antibody designed to target Adrenomedullin, a peptide hormone that plays a critical role in maintaining vascular integrity.
-Adrenomed aims to rescue vascular integrity in critically ill patients facing limited treatment options, particularly those suffering from septic shock and acute heart failure.
-The company employs a unique approach that combines its therapeutic antibody with a specific diagnostic tool that utilizes Adrenomedullin as a biomarker for patient identification.
-Adrenomed has established a strong intellectual property position, holding granted patents in all major markets for its innovative therapies.
+Adrenomed AG is a biopharmaceutical company based in Hennigsdorf, Germany, focused on developing monoclonal antibody therapies for critical conditions such as sepsis and acute heart failure.
+Founded in 2009, the company’s lead product candidate, Adrecizumab, is a novel humanized monoclonal antibody designed to target Adrenomedullin, a peptide hormone crucial for maintaining vascular integrity.
+This first-in-class treatment aims to address life-threatening situations characterized by vascular leakage and shock, offering a potential solution for patients with limited treatment options.
+Adrenomed employs a unique approach by combining its therapeutic antibody with a specific diagnostic tool that uses Adrenomedullin as a biomarker to identify suitable patients for treatment.
+The company holds a strong intellectual property position, with patents granted in major markets, ensuring its innovative therapies are well protected as they progress through clinical development.

+Fore Biotherapeutics